 An outdoor spa can seem unappealing during winter.
 Think about adding some accessories and decorations to make it more attractive.
-Heat lamps, a towel warmer, a weatherproof rug, lights or lanterns for night soaks – all these additions can make your spa area seem warmer and more comfortable, making you more likely to use it.
+Heat lamps, a towel rack a weatherproof rug, lights or lanterns for night soaks – all these additions can make your spa area seem warmer and more comfortable, making you more likely to use it.

 Just make sure that any electrical devices are designed for outdoor use and keep them well away from the spa itself.

 Planning a holiday to a warmer climate during winter?
 There is a way to make sure your spa is cared for while you’re away.
 Connextion™ is Hot Spring® Spas remote monitoring system.
 Simply sign up for a subscription and you and your spa dealer will be alerted if anything goes wrong.
 If problems arise, your local Hot Spring dealer can arrange for necessary repairs.

 It’s tempting to lounge in a hot spa for hours, particularly if the alternative is exposing bare skin to the icy air.
 But in winter, it’s a good idea to limit your spa time to 20-30 minutes maximum.
 Sudden changes in body temperature can be dangerous, and the longer you soak, the higher your body temperature can climb.

 Heat can cause dehydration and dizziness, so it’s always a good idea to stay hydrated when you’re using the spa.
 In winter, you might want to stick to warm beverages like tea or hot chocolate rather than iced water.
 As usual, it’s best to avoid alcohol in the spa.